+Figure 2.
+Optimal Combinations of α and λ (minimizers) in the penalized logistic regression models used for dietary patterns extraction performed on subsample A (n = 3,117).

 In Table 2, we detail the Pearson correlation coefficients amongst pattern scores and food groups.
 The FI pattern was positively and moderately correlated with intakes of processed meat, solid fats, eggs, potatoes, and strongly with added sugars while moderately and negatively correlated with seafood, oils, milk, yogurt, alcohol, fruits (all categories), vegetables (all categories other than potatoes), tomatoes, soy products, refined grains, whole grains, and nuts.
 The Age pattern was modestly and positively correlated with intakes of seafood, solid fats, oils, milk, yogurt, fruits, potatoes, other vegetables, dark-yellow vegetables, starchy vegetables, nuts, and whole grains while negatively correlated with poultry, cheese, alcohol, dark-green vegetables, legumes, soy, refined grains, and added sugars.
 Overall, this pattern was negatively correlated with the FI pattern (r = -0.28).
 The SNAP dietary pattern was strongly and positively correlated with the FI pattern (r = 0.80) as well as with solid fats, legumes, refined grains, and added sugars while being negatively correlated with poultry, seafood, oils, yogurt, alcohol, all fruit categories, all categories of vegetables, soy, whole grains, and nuts.
 The final Household Size pattern was also strongly and positively correlated with the FI pattern (r = 0.63) and negatively correlated with intakes of seafood, solid fats, milk, yogurt, cheese, alcohol, fruits, and vegetables (all categories other than potatoes), refined and whole grains while being positively correlated with intakes of poultry, oils, legumes, soy, refined grains, and strongly with added sugars.

 Table 2.
 Pearson correlation coefficients matrix amongst each of the derived patterns (extracted using either penalized logistic regression or principal components analysis) and the food groups used in the analysis.
 A lower triangular Pearson correlation matrix is appended, showing the correlations between the extracted dietary patterns.
-This analysis was performed on subsample A (Figure 1), an analytical subsample of food insecure cancer survivors (n = 3,317).
+This analysis was performed on subsample A (Figure 1), an analytical subsample of cancer survivors (n = 3,317).